trebla64/deezer-app/README.md

 - To actually have the app do something you need to specify a search term in the search bar and hit enter
 - Some things don't look the same as the examples.
 The font used differs and some styling couldn't be replicated especially on the card images.
 So the cards look different
 - The top-left menu button opens a sidebar, but the button in the sidebar isn't linked to a route, so it does nothing but throw an error when clicking on the "Home" button
+- End-to-end testing is not implemented even though there is a project for it